EricS0110/rusting_away/README.md

 If you wanted to compile and run the code yourself, you can run the command `rustc {my-rust-file}`.
 You can then run the generated .exe file from the same terminal instance.

+If you want to just check if the code you've written compiles, you can just run `cargo check` and the compiler will attempt to compile your code without creating an executable binary file.